Blue Ticket , a historical romance set in Juneau, tells the story of discrimination against gay men in the 1960's

 Guests: Maureen “Mo” Longworth

 The film.
 Blue Ticket, tells the story of how gay men were secretly removed from Juneau in the 1960’s.
-Blue Ticket was originally a play by Maureen Longworth, which was recorded.
+Blue Ticket started out as a play, written by Maureen Longworth.
+It was later recorded and turned into a movie.

 The film.
 Blue Ticket, tells the story of how gay men were secretly removed from Juneau in the 1960’s.
-Blue Ticket was originally a play by Maureen Longworth, which was recorded.
+Blue Ticket started out as a play, written by Maureen Longworth.
+It was later recorded and turned into a movie.

-As part of Pride Month, the Southeast Alaska LGBTQ+ Alliance, or SEAGLA, will offer three showings of the film at the Gold Town Nickelodeon theatre.
+As part of Pride Month, the Southeast Alaska LGBTQ+ Alliance, or SEAGLA, will offer three showings of Blue Ticket at the Gold Town Nickelodeon theatre.

 Air date: Friday, June 3, 2022